Appalachian Trail: Pennsylvania

 Pennsylvania has 229.6 mi of the trail.
 The trail extends from the Pennsylvania-Maryland line at the village of Pen Mar, northeast to the Delaware Water Gap at the Pennsylvania-New Jersey state line.
 In the south-central region of the state, the trail passes through Pine Grove Furnace State Park, which is often considered the symbolic mid-point of the Appalachian Trail.
 For much of its length in Pennsylvania, the trail is known for its very rocky terrain, which slows many hikers down while causing injuries and placing strain on equipment.
-Hikers often call the state "Rocksylvania".
-The AT community has also dubbed Pennsylvania as the state "where boots go to die".
+Hikers have dubbed the state "Rocksylvania" and "where boots go to die".

 New Jersey

 New Jersey is home to 72.2 mi of the trail.
-The trail enters New Jersey from the south on a pedestrian walkway along the Interstate 80 bridge over the Delaware River, ascends from the Delaware Water Gap to the top of Kittatinny Mountain in Worthington State Forest, passes Sunfish Pond (right), continues north through the Delaware Water Gap National Recreation Area and Stokes State Forest and eventually reaches High Point State Park, the highest peak in New Jersey (a side trail is required to reach the actual peak).
-It then turns in a southeastern direction along the New York state line for about 30 mi, passing over long sections of boardwalk bridges over marshy land, then entering Wawayanda State Park and then the Abram S. Hewitt State Forest just before entering New York near Greenwood Lake.
-In New Jersey the New York - New Jersey Trail Conference maintains and updates the Appalachian Trail.
+The trail enters New Jersey from the south on a pedestrian walkway along the Interstate 80 bridge over the Delaware River, ascends from the Delaware Water Gap to the top of Kittatinny Mountain in Worthington State Forest, and passes Sunfish Pond.
+It continues north through the Delaware Water Gap National Recreation Area and Stokes State Forest and eventually reaches High Point State Park, the highest peak in New Jersey.
+A side trail is required to reach the actual peak.

+It then turns in a southeastern direction along the New York state line for about 30 mi, passing over long sections of boardwalk bridges over marshy land.
+It enters Wawayanda State Park and then the Abram S. Hewitt State Forest, just before entering New York near Greenwood Lake.
+In New Jersey, the New York - New Jersey Trail Conference maintains and updates the Appalachian Trail.
 Black bear activity along the trail in New Jersey increased rapidly starting in 2001.
 Hence, metal bear-proof food storage boxes are in place at all New Jersey shelters.